Export Projects

 ```

-* Robosaur will try to export each projects previously created by the `create-projects` command.
-Each project will be saved as a separate zip file under the supplied directory in `export.prefix`.
+* Each project is exported as a separate ZIP file under the directory specified in `export.prefix`.

 ```json